LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ## Inheritance - Class and Modules
 ### Class Inheritance
 Inheritance reduces dependencies and increases code resusability.
-We can use inheritance to extract common behaviours to a superclass.
+We can use inheritance to extract common behaviors to a superclass.
 This helps us to keep the logic in one place.
 All the methods inherited from a superclass is available to its subclass.
 This is a great way to model concepts that are naturally hiearchical.

 class vs interface(mix-in) inheritance:
 - If multiple inheritance is needed, use Interface inheritance as subclasses inherit from only one superclass.
 - Modules cannot inherit.
 Modules cannot create objects.
 So, in order to create objects we use class inheritance
-- Modules have a "has-a" relationship: used for namespacing and grouping commom behaviours to be shared.
+- Modules have a "has-a" relationship: used for namespacing and grouping commom behaviors to be shared.
 - Classes have a "is-a" relationship: it is useful for creating objects.

-A subclass inherits the behaviours from a superclass.
+A subclass inherits the behaviors from a superclass.
 The subclass is the derived class and the super class is the base class.
 The superclass has a larger reusability and the subclass has an extended or refined implementation.
 This reduces complexity of the code and makes it reusable.
 Class Inheritance displays Is - A relationship.
 ```
 class Mammal # superclass
 end